Barot77/PRODIGY_DS_03/README.md

 📌 About the Task

-For the third task in the Data Science Internship at Prodigy Infotech, I built a Decision Tree Classifier to predict whether a customer will purchase a product or service.
-The model is trained on the Bank Marketing Dataset from the UCI Machine Learning Repository, which includes demographic and behavioral attributes.
+For the third task in the Data Science Internship at Prodigy Infotech, Build a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
+Use a dataset such as the Bank Marketing dataset from the UCI Machine Learning Repository.

-This task focuses on applying supervised machine learning for binary classification using decision trees — a simple yet powerful algorithm used in many real-world applications.

 🛠 Tools & Libraries Used